tradle/tradleconf/README.md

 ### Updating tradleconf

-Try to be use the latest version of `tradleconf` at all times. `tradleconf` checks for updates as you use it, but at any time, you can update it yourself in the same way you installed it (see the [Install](#install-and-load-current-configuration) section)
+Try to use the latest version of `tradleconf` at all times. `tradleconf` checks for updates as you use it, but at any time, you can update it yourself in the same way you installed it (see the [Install](#install-and-load-current-configuration) section)

 ### Customize